Tags on this page: shadows cirq intermediate

 return {"standard": output_shadow, "robust": output_shadow_cal}

-We use the groud state of 1-D Ising model with periodic boundary condition, with \(J= h=1\) for a Ising model with 8 spins as an example.
-The Hamiltonian is given by
+We use the ground state of the 1D Ising model with periodic boundary conditions, with \(J = g = 1\), on 8 spins.
+The Hamiltonian is given by:

 from mitiq import PauliString